FIND OUT MORE ABOUT VISION MECHANICAL

 Flooding & Sump Pumps

 A sump pump that is malfunctioning could be the result of a number of things, such as mechanical failure, clogged system, failed switch or power source issue.
 If the sump pump is not working, you face the danger of a flood.
-That’s why we recommend calling us ASAP, so that we can determine the sump pump issue(s) and provide a solution ASAP.
+That’s why we recommend calling us ASAP.
 Our goal is to help you avoid disaster and keep your home or property running smoothly.

 Flood prevention comes in different forms.
-For those with a sump pump, it’s crucial to keep the pump running properly – proper maintenance is key to prevention.
+For those with a sump pump, it’s crucial to pay attention if any alarm is going off.
 Other sources of flooding are from storms, melting and other situations.
 Proactive inspection helps immensely.
 Check for cracks in your foundation.
 See that windows, walls, roofs and doors do not have leaks.
 Look for runoff that might be diverting water towards the building and divert it away.

 Floods are nasty situation to have to deal with.
 If you have minor flooding starting to occur, best to treat it as if it’s going to get bigger quickly and act accordingly.
 If the flooding is bigger, act now.
 Do not wait.
 Call us ASAP so that we can get a crew to you.
 In the meantime, shut the power (to the affected are or to the whole building if necessary) to avoid electrocution.
 Find the source of the flooding and stop it if you can (e.g. sandbags outside the building).
 Call us to let us know the specifics and we can advise further.
 Don’t panic – we’re here to help.

 Vision Mechanical Ltd.

 Vision has solutions and services that are right for you.
 Please call 250-470-9552 for help now.
 For other questions, please submit the form below and we’ll be in touch as soon as we can.

 Follow us at: